 Lunch is on your own during most days.
 When we’re not providing a picnic lunch, we encourage you to stop and get a taste of the local fare for something heartier than the snacks out of our SAG vehicle.
 Once at our hotel, you’ll find your luggage, (delivered earlier by the WomanTours van and trailer), and can check in to your room.

 We have a variety of lodgings on this tour, from chain hotels to spas.
 We rotate roommates every night, unless you’ve requested a specific roommate or to upgrade to a single room.
 There will be time to shower before dinner and perhaps take a dip in a hotel hot tub.
 If anyone has experienced bike problems during the day, you’ll use the time before dinner to work with the guide to fix it.
 If it’s a complicated repair, we’ll help get your bike to a professional at a bike shop.

 Then we’ll all eat dinner together, usually served buffet-style outside.
 Our traveling chef will create hearty and healthy dishes from our trailer kitchen.
 While our chef will accommodate guests with specific allergies and provide a nonmeat protein source for vegetarians, she cannot adhere to everyone’s likes and dislikes.
 We ask that you be flexible.
 A couple of the dinners on this tour will be in restaurants.

 After dinner, our guide will hold a map meeting to discuss the highlights of the day and go over the details of the next day’s route.
 42 miles on average per day.

-After we celebrate our hard-earned accomplishment, we’ll load up our bicycles and shuttle to the Albany airport and train station by 2:30pm and then to the Rochester airport or to your car in Rochester by 7:00pm.
-29 miles.
+After we celebrate our hard-earned accomplishment, we’ll load up our bicycles and shuttle to the Albany airport by 2:30pm and then to the Rochester airport or to your car in Rochester by 7:00pm.
+23 or 37 miles.